crazy-canux/awesome-monitoring/README.md

 > How to monitoring infrastructure and operation systems?

-All these are opensource tools to monitior your servers、network devices、OS、 applications and business.
+All these are open source tools to monitor your servers、network devices、 applications and business etc....

 <http://crazy-canux.github.io/2016/05/18/Monitoring/>